 - Any place where the carrying of a concealed handgun is prohibited under federal law

 - Any picket line or demonstration upon any private health care facility or public place

 The state of North Carolina generally prohibits persons without a concealed handgun permit from carrying firearms into:

 - Any assembly where a few has been charged for admission, or any establishment where alcoholic beverages are sold and consumed

 If you are charged with openly carrying a firearm unlawfully, you need expert legal advice to fight for your rights.
-Contact our knowledgeable and experienced criminal lawyers at Sandman, Finn & Fitzhugh as soon as possible.
+Contact our knowledgeable and experienced gun charge defense attorneys at Sandman, Finn & Fitzhugh as soon as possible.
 We can help you prepare for your case and guide you throughout the process.
 We will walk with you and provide the expert legal representation you need.
 Call or contact us 24 hours a day, 7 days a week for a free consultation at (919) 845-6688 or complete the contact form to speak to one of our attorneys today.